cs3451/cs3451-f19/_pages/syllabus.md

 All assignments in this class are individual projects and should represent your work, unless otherwise noted on the assignment.

-Asking for help with the various languages (e.g., Typescript, Javascript, etc.), tools (e.g., Visual Studio, node.js, gulp, etc.) and SDKs/APIs (e.g., WebGL, etc.), as well as discussing general strategies and approaches for how to accomplish certain things, is fine on these assignments;  as long as the solution you create and turn in is yours.
+Asking for help with the various languages (e.g., Typescript, Javascript, etc.), tools (e.g., Visual Studio, node, npm, etc.) and SDKs/APIs (e.g., WebGL, etc.), as well as discussing general strategies and approaches for how to accomplish certain things, is fine on these assignments;  as long as the solution you create and turn in is yours.
 For example, you can get a pointer on how to implement something, but you should then do the implementation yourself.

 If in doubt, ask.

 # Use of Code You Did Not Write Yourself

 We will tell you explicitly what sample code and resources you may use in your assignments.
-For example, A1 (Ray Tracing) will start with the Typescript Ray Tracing sample.
-Aside from this, you are expected to implement the "intellectual core" part of each assignment yourself; extra libraries (e.g., web layout libraries like jquery) can be used if you desire, but they should not solve or simplify a core part of the assignment.
+Aside from this, you are expected to implement the "intellectual core" part of each assignment yourself; extra libraries (e.g., 2D web layout libraries like jquery, or audio libraries if you wish to add sounds) can be used if you desire, but they should not solve or simplify a core part of the assignment.

 If you find an library or sample code from somewhere that you want to use (such as in a tutorial or web page or on github), you should verify with the instructor and/or TA that it is acceptable before using it, and then document what you got and where.